-- Course forms prepared in previous curriculum formats need not be revised simply to comply with The Curriculum Manual (2010) format.
+- Course forms prepared in previous curriculum formats need not be revised simply to comply with The Curriculum Manual (2011) format.
 Use this Checklist for Reviewing the Course Form to determine whether the existing approved course form contains current and appropriate information. - As a result of a course checklist review, you may find that course and/or program revisions are necessary.
 Instructions and forms for course revisions are found in the "Course Approval Process" section of this manual.
 Instructions and forms for program revisions are found in the "Program Approval Process" of this manual. - If no changes are recommended based on thorough course review by department faculty and advisory committee, submit current course guide with a new cover sheet and checklist.

-Course Guide Reviewed:
+Course Guide Reviewed : ----------------------- ---

-Check: Adoption: Substantive Revision: Date of Review:

-Name of Reviewer(s):

-Check if information is present/sufficient/current on existing Course Guide.
-Make comments for necessary changes.

-Is the current approved Course Guide appropriate for the current stage of course development?

-Course connection to program(s):

-Does the Course Guide indicate to which program(s) the course is connected?
+Course Guio de Reviewed: Check: Ado ption: Substantive Revision: Date of Review: Name of Re viewer(s): Check if infonces ormation is present/sufficient/current on existing Course Guide.
+Make comments for nanges.
+I. TYPE OF ACTION Is the current approved Course Guide appropriate for the current stage of course development?
+Comments: II.
+INTRODUCTION Course connection to program(s): Does the Course Guide indicate to which program(s) the course is connected?
 Is the program list accurate and current?

-III.
-STUDENT LEARNING OUTCOMES - COURSE LEVEL

-Are SLOs stated, "Upon successful completion of this course, students will be able to..."
+Comments: III.
+STUDENT LEARNING OUTCOMES - COURSE LEVEL Are SLOs stated, "Upon successful completion of this course, students will be able to" Are there between three to five Student Learning Outcomes?
 Are there between three to five Student Learning Outcomes?

 Are there at least one cognitive, one behavioral, and one affective SLO?